Title: Irrigation Technician/Groundskeeper

 Job requires considerable and usually sustained physical effort.
 Strength and agility for heavy lifting and knowledge of correct body dynamics is necessary for this position.
 Job requires ability to operate physically demanding equipment.
 Travel between college locations using college-owned vehicle or personal vehicle may be required.

-- A valid public pesticide apprentice license and forklift certification within nine months of employment.
+A valid public pesticide applicator apprentice license and forklift certification within nine months of employment.

-- Maxicom operators certification within twelve months of employment.
+Maxicom operator certification within twelve months of employment.